 After graduating Trinity College with a BA in Theatre & Dance, I performed in works by Anabella Lenzu, Deborah Goffe of Scapegoat Garden, Lindsey Dietz Marchant, Carmen Caceres of Dance Action, and Leyya Mona Tawil of Dance Elixr.
 I studied with George Emilio Sanchez during Hemispheric Institute's Summer 2015 EMERGEnyc Performer's Program.

 As curator I presented the Universal Humyn Love Series at Make The Road NY, the #NativeBushwick Artist Lecture Series at Brooklyn Fire Proof, en casa afuera at The Loisaida Center, and Progress in Five Myles Gallery.
 I was a 2016 Artist in Residence with Chez Bushwick.
-I am a 2017/2018 Artist in Residence at The Loisaida Center.
+I am the Winter 2017/2018 Artist in Residence at The Loisaida Center.
 I am currently curating and organizing group-led workshops, performance and discussion series as Founder of The Testourmonials Project.

 Photography by Melanie Gonzalez